zaidbinmushtaq/gd/docs/getting-started/publishers.md

 To ensure security, we require verification of repository ownership:

-1. **Copy Your Unique Verification Code**
+1. **Copy Your Unique Verification Code after clicking Verify Button**
    ```html
    <!-- GitAds-Verify: UNIQUECODEEXAMPLE123456789 -->
    ```
-   This code will be displayed in your dashboard for each repository.
+   This code will be displayed in Verification Page for each repository.

 2. **Add to Your README.md**
    - Edit your repository's `README.md` file